Guidelines for Good Pharmacoepidemiology Practices (GPP)

 Personnel engaged in epidemiologic research and related activities should have the education, training, or experience necessary to perform the assigned functions competently.
 The organization should maintain a current summary of training and experience of these personnel.
 A list of individuals engaged in or supervising activities should be maintained and updated periodically with current job titles.

-For the purposes of ensuring and documenting the contractor's conformance with the GPP, it is recommended that the study sponsor have the right during the course of the study, and for a reasonable period following completion of the study, to inspect the contractor's facilities, including equipment, technical record, and records relating to the work conducted under the sponsor's contract.
+For the purposes of ensuring and documenting the contractor's conformance with the GPP, it is recommended that the study sponsor have the right during the course of the study, and for a reasonable period following completion of the study, to inspect the contractor's facilities, including equipment, technical record, programming, and records relating to the work conducted under the sponsor's contract.
 The nature of the audit, including procedures that ensure patient confidentiality, should be agreed upon at the outset of any contract.

-The principal investigator shall be responsible for the overall content of the individual research project, including the day-to-day conduct of the study, interpretation of the study data, and preparation and publication of the final report.
+The principal investigator shall be responsible for the overall content of the research project, including the day-to-day conduct of the study, interpretation of the study data, and preparation and publication of the final report.
 These responsibilities extend to all aspects of the study, including periodic reporting of study progress as well as quality assurance.

 A. Protection of Human Subjects